Don't see the feature you need? Tell us on the forum:)

 Reading animations.
 X3D should be capable of expressing glTF animations, using interpolators and H-Anim for skinned animation.

 More integration with physics engine.
 The details are listed in the manual about physics.

-Mobile view3dscene (as Android and iOS application)
+Release mobile view3dscene (as Android and iOS application)

 Associated with X3D and other 3D / 2D formats that the view3dscene (and Castle Game Engine) handles.
 Available in the App Store / Google Play Store.
 For free or for 1 USD (not sure yet; but definitely without ads, I really dislike ads).

 Continous integration (Jenkins) for free for all open-source projects.